By Ashok Prasad, Founder, Niyyam

 Step-by-Step: How to Fix Over-Diversification

-Refer to How to Consolidate Multiple Mutual Funds into a Clean Portfolio (2026 Guide).
+For execution, refer to How to Consolidate Multiple Mutual Funds into a Clean Portfolio (2026 Step-by-Step Guide).

 When More Funds Are Acceptable